P-Edwards/TDAExplore-Examples/README.md

 ```
 Follow the installation instructions for TDAExplore-ML if you have not previously.

-If you would like to re-run computations rather than use pre-computed results, download the data directory [data placeholder](https://sites.nd.edu/parker-edwards).
-Place the folder `data/` in this project's root directory.
+If you would like to re-run computations rather than use pre-computed results, download the data directory [here](https://dx.doi.org/doi:10.7274/r0-6f3n-2y28).
+This file is large: approximately 5GiB.
+Unpack the archive and place the folder `data/` in this project's root directory.
 Alternatively:

 ```sh
 curl url/to/data/source.zip | tar -x